Since she was a young girl, Chelsea has been concerned with the supernatural world that surrounds the living.

 The Bogeyman is a generic term given to these monsters, and in this article you'll see how they can be a classic children story, or a more modern, macabre, and scary story.
 We will also explore why the tale of the Bogeyman and the Big Bad Wolf have survived throughout time.

 The Bogeyman is an allusion to a greater power.
-This creature has no appearance, makes no specific choices.
+This creature has no appearance and makes no specific choices.
 He is merely the vessel for the most basic of cautionary tales, "Don't misbehave or the Bogeyman will get you."

 The bogeyman's purpose, through the ages and around the world, has been to establish order, to caution children, and to aid parents.